Ayurvedic Plants Name In Hindi For Your Dosha

-Garcinia indica is Mangosteen which is commonly known as “kokum” in hindi and Vrikshamla in Ayurveda.
-It is fruit that looks like a small plum and have significant health benefit, it includes reducing allergic reactions, healing wounds, optimizes digestion etc.
+Garcinia indica is Mangosteen which is commonly known as “kokum” in Hindi and Vrikshamla in Ayurveda.
+It is the fruit that looks like a small plum and has a significant health benefit, it includes reducing allergic reactions, healing wounds, optimizes digestion, etc.

 11. Commiphora wightii (Guggul)

-Guggual is another tree that has been used in Ayurvedic medicine for centuries, it recommend for treating atherosclerosis.
+Guggul is another tree that has been used in Ayurvedic medicine for centuries, it recommends for treating atherosclerosis.
 Besides this Guggul promotes weight loss, helps to purify the body, and helps to fight against cholesterol.

 It is also recommended it to eliminate “fats in the blood”, Guggul is today used to significantly reduce the level of cholesterol and triglycerides in the blood.
 Guggul is particularly effective in stabilizing the imbalances of Vata and Kapha without irritating Pitta.

 It activates the metabolism of glucose and decreases the craving for sugar which helps in the treatment of diabetes.
 Thus, when chewing Gymnema Sylvestre leaves, the tongue is unable to feel the mild flavor for about an hour.

 Gurmar has anti-inflammatory properties that help to protect your body from harmful organisms in cases of infection or injury.
 Gymnema Sylvestris soothes Kapha and is neutral for Pitta and Vata.